LINDGRENBA/canvas-page/README.md

 6. Open the project by typing `code .` and hitting enter.
 7. Right click on the index.html file and select `open with live browser`.
 8. Open the canvas.js file, scroll to the very bottom and delete the `//` from the the line `// animate();`.
 This will start the animation.
 9. *WARNING*: Deleting the `//` will initiate the infinite loop that is currently responsible for creating the animation.
-This may cause some systems to crash!!!!
+This may cause problems on some systems!!!!
-. _Enjoy_!
+10. _Enjoy_!

 ## Known Bugs / Issues